reticivis-net/mediaforge/README.md

 the bot uses many external CLI programs for media processing.

 - FFmpeg - not included but [easily installable on windows and linux](https://ffmpeg.org/download.html)
-    - **If installing on ubuntu, ensure that ffmpeg version >= 4**
+    - **If installing on ubuntu, ensure that ffmpeg version >= 5**
+- libvips - installable on linux with `sudo apt-get install libvips-dev`. [windows instructions here](https://www.libvips.org/install.html#installing-the-windows-binary)
 - gifski - windows executable is included. linux version [downloadable from the website](https://gif.ski/)
 - pngquant - windows executable is included. installable on linux with `sudo apt-get install pngquant`
-- ChromeDriver - ChromeDriver is automatically downloaded to match the chrome installation on your system when the bot starts.
-    - if on linux, chrome must be in the system bin/path
-    - if on windows, chrome must be in [one of the default locations](https://stackoverflow.com/a/40674915/9044183)
-    - (specifically the win10 ones)
 - ImageMagick - **not included** but [downloadable here](https://imagemagick.org/script/download.php)
-- ExifTool - windows executable is included. installable on linux with `sudo apt-get install exiftool` https://exiftool.org/
 - apngasm - windows executable is included. installable on linux with `sudo apt-get install apngasm`
 - TTS
     - on linux, this uses [`mimic`](https://github.com/MycroftAI/mimic1). a pre-compiled binary is included.